-If your LLC is sued, you must contact your attorney immediately for information about protecting yourself.
+Moreover, if your LLC is sued, you must contact your law firm immediately for information about protecting yourself.

 You can even still be held personally liable if the LLC does not have enough available assets to satisfy a judgment.
 Therefore your personal assets will be the compensation.

 Do I Have to Be Concerned About Personal Liability for All of My Company’s Actions?